ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

 **WINDOWS**: before activating the scripts you will need to start docker.
 If you use docker-toolbox doudble click on the 'Docker quickstart terminal' shortcut to start up Docker.
 If you use 'Docker for windows/ Docker Desktop' or are using Linux, then docker will (probably) automatically start up during system startup and you can just run the scripts.

-The other files found in this repository are the codes used to create the Docker images for the containers and the scripts that are loaded into these containers.
+The other files found in this repository are the codes used to create the Docker images for the containers.
 You don't need these since the containers will automatically be downloaded and 'installed' when the pipeline is ran for the first time (download from Docker-HUB).

 ### Preformed steps
 The Pipline is controlled by Snakemake, which itself is being ran in a container.
-Snakemake will read the rules/steps specified in the Snakefile and chain them togheter in the correct order for the analysis.
+Snakemake will read the rules/steps specified in the Snakefile and chain them togheter in the correct order for the analysis, while monitoring in and output for each step.

 Snakemake will preform the following steps durig the analysis.
 Each step is specified as a rule in the Snakefile and will be executed in a docker container created for that specific task: